 Employees with GIC health coverage taking an unpaid military leave of absence may do one of the following:

 - Cancel health insurance coverage.
-Upon return, the employee will be reinstated with the same GIC coverage he or she carried immediately prior to the unpaid military leave of absence.
+Upon return, the employee may apply within 60 days to reinstate the same GIC coverage he or she carried immediately prior to the unpaid military leave of absence.
 The effective date will be the first of the month following receipt of the completed form and documentation.